 Pedestrian Single Track Trail: Unpaved, narrow-gauge trail suitable for foot-traffic only.
 This type of trail is for natural areas where environmental or topographic constraints require no user impact to natural resources.
 No OPDMDs of any kind, including EPAMDs, are permitted on these trails.
-Examples of this type of trail can be found at WPC's Bear Run Nature Reserve (5,098 acres, Stewart Township and Springfield Township, Fayette County; Lower Turkeyfoot Township, Somerset County), West Branch French Creek Conservation Area (518 acres, Venango Township, Erie County), and Wolf Creek Narrows Natural Area (115 acres, Slippery Rock Township, Butler County).
+Examples of this type of trail can be found at Bear Run Nature Reserve, West Branch French Creek Conservation Area, Wolf Creek Narrows Natural Area, and Toms Run Nature Reserve.